Anyone looking for stylish home decor can be forgiven for seeking out some other furniture stores like West Elm.

 The good news for furniture shoppers is that, the new name not withstanding, YLighting carries a lot more than just lamps and lighting.

 They boast a wide selection of both furniture and home decor, and their website offers free shipping, making this a great place to buy pieces online.

 ABC Carpet & Home

 If you’re starting from scratch and looking to outfit your place from top to bottom, ABC Carpet & Home can pretty much serve as a one-stop shop.

 They carry practically everything, from big room-defining pieces of furniture to small home accent pieces and accessories, all in a wide range of styles that can suit pretty much any tastes.

 Design Within Reach

 As the name (sort of) implies, Design Within Reach has a modern aesthetic that makes it a favorite among fashion-forward interior designers.

-While West Elm’s vibe tends to lean more toward timeless and classic pieces, Design Within Reach takes a much more of-the-moment, opting for pieces that are hyper modern and very now.
+But Design Within Reach takes a much more of-the-moment approach, opting for pieces that are hyper modern and very now.

-Contemporary, modern and chic, Apt2B is a great place to source pieces that will make your place look like it was designed by a professional interior designer.
+Modern and chic, Apt2B is a great place to source contemporary furniture that will make your place look like it was designed by a professional interior designer.